 So what happened with the uncommunicative couple?
 I suggested that the wife ask her husband if he realised that he tapped.
 From there, she could explain how irritating she found it, not as blame just as an observation.
 What in fact happened was she asked him if he knew he tapped and he said yes, he did it because it took his mind off his tinnitus.
 It had never occurred to her that he was doing it for a good reason and not just as an unconscious thing.
 Once she knew the background, she suddenly found that it quite wasn't irritating anymore.
 But he never did discover why she suddenly stopped rattling her newspapers!

-If this has struck a chord with you and you want to find out if coaching will support you in seeing a situation in a new way, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in seeing a situation in a new way, check out how we could work together and get in touch.